centarro/commerce-docs/docs/v2/developer-guide/products/product-management.md

 In the above image, six permissions prefixed with *Default:* have been highlighted.
 Drupal Commerce provides bundle-level granularity for its Product permissions.
 In other words, each product type has its own set of create / delete / update / view permissions.
 So it's possible to have different product managers for different product types.

-All users with product management responsibilties will also need the `Access the product overview page` permission so that they can access the Products page at `/admin/commerce/products`.
+All users with product management responsibilities will also need the `Access the product overview page` permission so that they can access the Products page at `/admin/commerce/products`.

 Additionally, since every product must be assigned to one or more stores, users will not be able to *create* products unless they have the `View stores` permission.
 Granting this permission will not give users access to the store admin pages.